railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

      If you forget two items of stock this error will automatically be reflected in the counterpart's location.

-You can make a comparison with accounting, where you'll easily find an error because you can look for an anomaly in an account or in the counterparts: if there's not enough in a bank account then that's probably because someone's forgotten to enter a customer's invoice payment.
+You can make a comparison with accounting, where you will easily find an error because you can look for an anomaly in an account or in the counterparts: if there is not enough in a bank account then that iss probably because someone's forgotten to enter a customer's invoice payment.
 You always know that the sum of debits must equal the sum of the credits in both accounting and Open ERP's stock management.

 In accounting, all documents lead to accounting entries that form the basis of management accounting.
 If you create invoices or code in statements of account, for example, the results of the operations are accounting entries on accounts.
-And it's the same for stock management in Open ERP.
+And it is the same for stock management in Open ERP.
 All stock operations are carried out as simple stock moves.
 Whether you pack items, or manufacture them, or carry out a stock inventory operation, stock moves are carried out every time.

-You've seen a fairly simple example of goods receipt and product delivery, but some operations are less obvious – a stock inventory operation, for example.
+You have seen a fairly simple example of goods receipt and product delivery, but some operations are less obvious – a stock inventory operation, for example.
 An inventory operation is carried out when you compare the stock shown in software with real stock numbers counted in the stores.